-The Emergency Department at Glacial Ridge Hospital is open 24 hours a day, seven days a week and our hospital is a Level IV Trauma Center.
-We are committed to providing our patients the highest quality of emergency care and service in an efficient and timely manner.
+The Emergency Department at Glacial Ridge Hospital is open 24 hours a day, seven days a week.
+We are a Level IV Trauma Center and designated Acute Stroke Ready Hospital.
+Glacial Ridge Hospital staff are committed to providing our patients with the highest quality of emergency care in an efficient and timely manner.
 Our team of compassionate board-certified doctors, emergency-trained physician assistants, registered nurses, and other specialty care staff are available at all times.
-You can feel confident about the emergency care you receive here at home.
+You can feel confident about the emergency care you receive in Glenwood.

 Around-the-clock eEmergency provides our attending physician and nurses immediate access to board-certified emergency physicians and registered nurses.
 When needed, the support and collaboration our local providers receive from the eEmergency team at Sioux Falls-based Avera Health System enhances patient care and efficiency.
 Many patients and their families further benefit by receiving advanced medical care here, circumventing transfers to a metropolitan hospital.
 When a higher level of care is needed, the eEmergency team assists our local staff in arranging and expediting seamless transfers whether by ambulance or helicopter, decreasing time to arrival.

-Glacial Ridge Hospital provides the highest level of stroke care available through St. Cloud Hospital Stroke Center’s Telestroke program.
-Our staff has immediate access to stroke neurologists for patients suffering acute strokes so interventions such as Intravenous tPA medication can quickly be administered to break up clots and reduce the effects of a stroke.
-Through telestroke, doctors, patients, and their families in the ER at GRHS are able to see and interact in real time through a robotic device and camera with the on-call neurologist in St. Cloud, MN.
+As an Acute Stroke Ready Hospital, Glacial Ridge provides the highest level of stroke care available.
+Through St. Cloud Hospital Stroke Center’s Telestroke program. our staff has immediate access to stroke neurologists for patients suffering acute strokes.
+Early interventions such as Intravenous tPA medication can quickly be administered to break up clots and reduce the effects of a stroke.
+Through telestroke, doctors, patients, and their families in the ER at Glacial Ridge are able to see and interact in real-time through a robotic device and camera with the on-call neurologist in St. Cloud, MN.
 The neurologist can examine the patient as if he or she were right in the room.

 For patients, it means they receive a more rapid diagnosis and triage to the most appropriate therapy before the critical treatment time passes.
 By partnering with the experts at St. Cloud Hospital’s Stroke Center, this state-of-the-art technology enables more patients to stay close to home while receiving the same level of stroke care from a nationally accredited stroke center.
 When a transfer is necessary for advanced care, expert assistance is already in place.